MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-ios-client.md

 - Microsoft Defender for Endpoint is deployed and silently onboarded.
 - The device is listed in the Defender for Endpoint portal.
 - A provisional notification is sent to the user device.
-- Global Secure Access and other features are activated.
+- Global Secure Access and other Microsoft Defender for Endpoint (MDE)-configured features are activated.

 ## Troubleshooting
 - The Global Secure Access tile doesn't appear in the Defender app after onboarding the tenant: